Sitecore/jss/docs/data/routes/docs/client-frameworks/vue/vue-placeholders/en.md

 </script>
 ```

-The `name` is the key of the placeholder you're exposing, and the `rendering` is the current Sitecore-provided route data, or parent component data if you're exposing a placeholder from within another component.
+The `name` is the key of the placeholder you are exposing, and the `rendering` is the current Sitecore-provided route data, or parent component data if you are exposing a placeholder from within another component.

+The `Placeholder` component does not render a wrapper around child components.
+This is because of Vue's [fragment technique](https://v3.vuejs.org/guide/migration/fragments.html#overview).

 ## SitecoreJssPlaceholderPlugin technique